-MORF-057 is a selective, oral small molecule inhibitor of the α4β7 integrin in development to treat patients suffering from inflammatory bowel disease (IBD) that is currently in phase 2 studies.
+MORF-057 is a selective, oral small molecule inhibitor of the α4β7 integrin in development to treat patients suffering from inflammatory bowel disease (IBD) that is currently in phase 2b studies.

-Phase 1 clinical studies of MORF-057 demonstrated a favorable safety and pharmacokinetic profile.
+Phase 1 clinical studies of MORF-057 demonstrated a favorable safety and pharmacokinetic profile

-Notably, α4β7 receptor occupancy greater than 99% was observed in multiple dose cohorts, exceeding pre-specified targets.
+In Phase 1 studies, α4β7 receptor occupancy greater than 99% was observed in multiple dose cohorts, exceeding pre-specified targets.
 Further, a series of preclinical results strongly support MORF-057 as a potential oral approach to α4β7 inhibition with results demonstrating similar activity and mechanistic patterns to vedolizumab.

 For more information on the EMERALD clinical trials please click here.